adepeter/django-violations/README.md

-# DJANGO-VIOLATION v1.0.0
+# DJANGO-VIOLATION

 ## Description

-Description Django-violations is a very simple app which serves the purpose of violation.
+Description Django-violation is a very simple app which serves the purpose of violation.
 It can easily be plugged into any django app of your choice with just little line of code/customization but with robust function.

 ## Installation